-- (1) The university must continue work with the education research and data center to demonstrate progress in engineering enrollments.
-By September 1st of each year, the university shall provide a report including but not limited to the cost per student, student completion rates, and the number of low-income students enrolled in each program, any process changes or best-practices implemented by the university, and how many students are enrolled in engineering programs above the prior academic year. - (2) Central Washington University shall not use funds appropriated in this section to support intercollegiate athletics programs. - (3) \$11,803,000 of the general fund-state appropriation for fiscal year 2020 and ((\$12,051,000)) \$12,063,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for the implementation of the college affordability program as set forth in RCW 28B.15.066. - 33 (4) Within amounts appropriated in this section, the university 34 is encouraged to increase the number of tenure-track positions 35 created and hired. - (5) \$221,000 of the general fund-state appropriation for fiscal year 2020 and \$221,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for the game on! program, which provides underserved middle and high school students with training in
+- (1) The university must continue work with the education research and data center to demonstrate progress in computer science and engineering enrollments.
+By September 1st of each year, the university shall provide a report including but not limited to the cost per student, student completion rates, and the number of low-income students enrolled in each program, any process changes or best-practices implemented by the university, and how many students are enrolled in computer science and engineering programs above the prior academic year. - (2) Western Washington University shall not use funds appropriated in this section to support intercollegiate athletics programs. - (3) \$16,291,000 of the general fund-state appropriation for fiscal year 2020 and ((\$16,633,000)) \$16,649,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for the implementation of the college affordability program as set forth in RCW 28B.15.066. - (4) \$700,000 of the general fund-state appropriation for fiscal year 2020 and \$700,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for the creation and implementation of an early childhood education degree program at the western on the peninsulas campus.
+The university must collaborate with Olympic college.
+At full implementation, the university is expected to grant approximately 75 bachelor's degrees in early childhood education per year at the western on the peninsulas campus. - 33 (5) \$1,306,000 of the general fund-state appropriation for fiscal 34 year 2020 and \$1,306,000 of the general fund-state appropriation for 35 fiscal year 2021 are provided solely for Western Washington 36 University to develop a new program in marine, coastal, and watershed 37 sciences.